Updated August 2019.

 The public banking model used by the State of North Dakota is simple – the State of North Dakota is doing business as the Bank of North Dakota (BND).
 That means all the state’s assets are used to capitalize the BND.
 By law, all the state’s revenues are also deposited in the Bank.
-Among other advantages, this gives the BND the ability to participate in loans originated and led by private banks, which then have more flexibility to manage and expand their loan portfolios.

 Most states, with the exception of North Dakota, currently deposit their tax revenues (the public’s money) in private Wall Street banks, which use these deposits for their own private gain.
 This money could be deposited in the state’s own bank and used to fund projects and programs that benefit the public over the long term – the very same projects/programs that are currently being cut from state budgets.
 What are your thoughts about this idea?

-- Learn about additional models of banks doing differently: (1)New Resource Bank – the first publicly traded company to become a certified B or Benefits Corporation.
+Learn about additional models of banks doing differently: (1)New Resource Bank – the first publicly traded company to become a certified B or Benefits Corporation.
 Fifty percent of its employees share ownership of the company and 84% of current loan commitments are invested in organizations that benefit communities and preserve the planet.
 (2) Beneficial State Bank – a B Corporation and Community Development Financial Institution.
 It is mandated to produce meaningful social justice and environmental benefits at the same time that it is financially sustainable.
 More info on these banks.
 Express your opinion about what you learn.

 Learn if there are banks in your community operating as B corporations like those above. them.
 Learn and compare the mission of local community banks and credit unions.
 How can you support them?

-- Invite friends, colleagues or community members to view this video with you and host a conversation.
+Invite friends, colleagues or community members to view this video with you and host a conversation.